Compiling and installing a new kernel

 kernel-package - this program is needed for creating kernel deb packages.

-build-essential - this program is needed for building Debian packages.
+build-essential - this program is needed for compiling source code into machine binaries (programs).

 fakeroot - this program removes the need to become root for building a package

 libncurses5-dev - this program is needed for using make menuconfig or make xconfig.

 libqt3-mt-dev libqt3-headers - these programs are needed for running make xconfig with QT 3.

 libqt4-dev - these files are needed for running make xconfig with QT 4.
 The xconfig GUI can be built either with QT 3 or QT 4 (use QT 4 in MEPIS 12)

 linux-source-? - this is the kernel source package you need to download in order to build the kernel.

 module-assistant - this program is needed to build the missing modules after kernel compilation